BEACONS 432.320 70 watts to a pair of big wheels at 70 feet.

 I build just about all my own gear from antennas , high power amplifiers and anything else I need.

 I have been and am an avid builder and experimentor.
-Current activity is 432 EME and tropo, 1296 EME with a 4.9 meter dish and a VE4MA feed.
+Current activity is 432 tropo, 1296 EME and tropo with a 4.9 meter dish and a VE4MA feed on EME and a 7 foot dish at 70 feet on tropo with about 1 kw.

-I am very pleased with the performance, stability and power gain of the GS35b on 432.
-1500 watts output is easily obtained with 100 watts of drive.
+I am very pleased with the performance, stability and power gain of my H2O cooled GS35b on 432.
+1500 watts output is easily obtained with 120 watts of drive.
+H2O cooling eliminates any thermal.

 Both will easily deliver 2 KW into a dummy load.